 In most cases, the community association will take action, but the violation process can be cumbersome.
-The assistance of community management professionals can be useful in these situations.
+The assistance of community management experts can be useful in these situations.
 Here are the steps that a management company can take to help your board resolve violations.

 Enforcing Numerous Notices

-The rules for resolving violations vary from association to association, but the general progression starts with a number of different notices sent out by association management.
+The rules for resolving violations vary from association to association, but the general progression starts with a number of different notices sent out by HOA association management.